 Emergencies rarely happen when you’re prepared for them.
 That’s what makes them emergencies.
 But, when it comes to your smile, being caught off guard isn’t something you want.

 As your North Andover and Newburyport emergency dental care center, we want you to be prepared in the case of a dental emergency.
 Please give us a call if you experience any of these below.
-We always do what we can to see emergency dental cases immediately, though some problems—like intense bleeding—will need to be handled by an emergency room.
+We always do what we can to see patients in need of emergency dentistry in Nroth Andover, MA immediately, though some problems—like intense bleeding—will need to be handled by an emergency room.

 Knocked Out Tooth

 If you’ve lost a permanent tooth, your first step is to rinse the tooth gently without wiping it.
 To preserve it for reattachment, place in back in the socket it came from, or store it in a damp washcloth or a container of water or milk.
 Reattachment is more likely if it can be done within the first hour of your emergency.
 Call us immediately for an appointment.

 Have you lost a temporary or permanent crown?
 Rinse it, dry your tooth, and reattach the crown with toothpaste or denture adhesive.
 After your crown has been temporarily reattached, give our North Andover dental office a call.
 Temporary reattachment isn’t a permanent fix.

 Rinse your tooth fragment with water and store it in a safe place.
 If you experience pain or facial swelling, apply a cold compress.
 Call us for an appointment.

 Not every toothache is an emergency, but if you experience intense pain or notice a pimple-like spot on your gums, call us as soon as possible as this could indicate an abscess.
 An abscess should be treated quickly, before the infection has time to worsen.
 If there’s not a pimple-like spot, you can also try flossing around your tooth to see if that removes any debris that could be causing your discomfort.